asmitabhangare/Telangana_Tourism_Analysis/README.md

 + Include a Year column as a slicer to enable filtering by specific years.
 Add informative KPIs to highlight key metrics and trends.
 - Use bar charts, column charts, cards, line charts, and donut charts to visualize different aspects of the data, ensuring each visualization serves a clear purpose.
 * Add buttons for easy navigation within the dashboard, allowing users to move between different sections or views seamlessly.

+# Conclusion
+Based on the analysis, it is evident that Hyderabad was the most visited district in Telangana, followed by Rajanna Sircilla, Warangal (Urban), Yadadri Bhongir, and Bhadradri Kothagudem.
+The Compound Annual Growth Rate (CAGR) indicates that Mancherial, Warangal (Rural), and Bhadradri Kothagudem are performing well.
+However, Warangal (Urban), Nalgonda, and Karimnagar require attention as they are underperforming.

+Our observations also highlight that June, December, and October are peak tourist seasons in Hyderabad, while February, March, and September are considered low seasons.
+This trend aligns with seasonal vacations and festivals—June and December being vacation periods, October corresponding with Dussehra, and January with Pongal/Sankranti.

+Furthermore, the analysis reveals that 20 districts have a low Domestic/Foreign (D/F) visitor ratio (refer to the reference page for more details).
+To increase foreign visitors to these areas, targeted advertising should be employed to promote the significance of these tourist destinations.
+Additionally, enhancing essential services such as lodging, boarding, and transportation is crucial.
+These measures will help improve the tourist footfall ratio across the state.